 Best 7 Tools for Node.js Monitoring

-Without needing you to update your source code, Atatus collects all requests to your Node.js applications.
-Get a good understanding of how your methods, database statements, and external requests affect your users' experience.
+Without needing you to update your source code, Atatus is a lightweight tool that collects all requests to your Node.js applications.
+Get a good understanding of how your methods, database statements, and external requests affect your endusers' experience.
 It automates the visualization of end-to-end business transactions in your Node.js application.

 Keep track of the number and types of HTTP status code failures and application problems.
-Also, analyse response time for each and every business transaction to identify Node.js performance issues.
+Also, analyze response time for each and every business transaction to identify Node.js performance bottleneck.
 Understand how methods and database calls affect the experience of your customers.